FFFFFF12ABB17/Polysynth_Wavetable_AKWF/README.md

-Midi input can be controlled via usb and suitable program such as MIDI-OX, find it here: http://www.midiox.com/ AKWF single cycle wavetables can be found here: https://www.adventurekid.se/akrt/waveforms/
+Midi input can be controlled via usb and suitable program such as MIDI-OX, find it here: http://www.midiox.com/ AKWF single cycle wavetables can be found here: https://www.adventurekid.se/akrt/waveforms/ Select wavetable by sending corresponding array number on midi channel 70 or setting manually

 Wavetables converted to soundfonts for use with teensy soundfont decoder using Polyphone soundfont creator.